 The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 3.4 (kcal).The number of calories from Fat is 3.9 (kcal).The total calories from carbohydrate is 42.0 (kcal).

-This list of 5 types of strawberries, is brought to you by www.dietandfitnesstoday.com and ranges from Strawberries, frozen, unsweetened through to Strawberries, frozen, sweetened, sliced where all food items are ranked by the content or amount per 100g.
+This list of 5 types of strawberries, is brought to you by www.dietandfitnesstoday.com and ranges from Strawberries, frozen, unsweetened through to Strawberries, raw where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin a content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin a in strawberries.

 Vitamin a Levels